marching-cube/zoo-rendering-engine/README.md

 While I do not plan to put much work into this project anymore, I would like to see it functional and modern again.
 The minimalistic TODO list is as follows:

-make it build and run with the current Xcode, create a storyboard, upgrade to OpenGL ES 3.0, extract rendering code from VC, fix the Ferris wheel animation, drop some more extravagant features (like Fresnel effect), optimise .obj reading code (very slow for not-trivial models), add Mac support, port to Swift (maybe?).
+* (DONE) make it build and run with the current Xcode,
+* create a storyboard,
+* upgrade to OpenGL ES 3.0,
+* extract rendering code from VC,
+* fix the Ferris wheel animation,
+* drop some more extravagant features (like Fresnel effect),
+* optimise .obj reading code (very slow for not-trivial models),
+* add Mac support,
+* port to Swift (maybe?).

 # Copyrights and other legalities